 · the likely costs that the Body Corporate may be faced over the coming years.

 The first step is to ensure that the terms of the contract adequately cater for your expectations.
-In this respect, it is essential that you consult a one of our Solicitors prior to undertaking a commercial conveyance (if you have already signed a contract it is often not too late, but you will need to move quickly to protect your commercial endeavour and legal rights).
-Issues that you need to turn your mind to that need to be dealt with in the drafting of the contract extend beyond purchase price and settlement date For instance our Affinity business and commercial lawyers handle a range of legal matters, including:
+In this respect, it is essential that you consult with one of our Property Lawyers prior to undertaking a commercial conveyance (if you have already signed a contract it is often not too late, but you will need to move quickly to protect your commercial endeavour and legal rights).
+Issues that you need to turn your mind to that need to be dealt with in the drafting of the contract extend beyond purchase price and settlement date.
+For instance our Affinity business law and commercial lawyers handle a range of legal matters, including:

 · Tax effective business structures